What is Cupping Therapy?

 - Cellulite

-Benefits of Cupping Therapy!
+Benefits of Therapeutic Cupping Therapy!

 - Stimulates whole body relaxation response (parasympathetic response)